About Anna Ruby Falls

-The walk from the large car park (see directions below) to the viewing platforms was 0.4 miles each way (0.8 miles round trip) along a mostly gentle paved uphill path.
+The walk from the large parking lot (see directions below) to the viewing platforms was 0.4 miles each way (or 0.8 miles round trip) along a mostly gentle paved uphill path.

 It took us about an hour to do both the walk and the photo taking (which involved a lot of waiting on others given how busy it was).

-However, this waterfall sits in its own state park independent of Unicoi State Park (therefore entree fees are for this waterfall and not for Unicoi State Park).
+However, this waterfall sits in its own reserve independent of Unicoi State Park so the entry fees for the waterfall do not apply for Unicoi State Park and vice versa.

 We took this road to its end passing through Unicoi State Park (I’m sure the person at the kiosk might be sick of telling waterfall visitors to continue straight through to the other fee kiosk).

 Related Top 10 Lists

 Visitor Comments:Got something you'd like to share or say to keep the conversation going?
 Feel free to leave a comment below...

 No users have replied to the content on this page